jimbrig/NoClocksVaultNew/.obsidian/README.md

 ## Plugins

-The vault utilizes the following community plugins to enhance functionality:
+The vault utilizes the following community plugins to enhance functionality.

+> [!IMPORTANT]
+> **Version Control**: Plugin code is auto-downloaded; only manifests and safe configurations are tracked.
+Plugins with API keys/secrets have their `data.json` ignored.
+See [`plugins/README.md`](plugins/README.md) for security details and post-clone setup instructions.

 <!-- BEGIN:PLUGINS -->